oskarw7/Astronomy-web-app/README.md

 Web application about astronomy.
-App allows user to register, login, upload data with watermark and store it in database and select images displayed in current session.
+App allows user to register, login, upload data with watermark and store it in a database, or select images displayed in a current session.
 Design pattern used here is MVC.
-Tools which were mainly used: JavaScript, PHP, MongoDB, Apache.
+Tools which are mainly used: JavaScript, PHP, MongoDB, Apache.